 I don’t need to tell you, missing data stinks.
 After getting stuck on a big problem with missing data many years ago, I started studying what to do about it in a big way.

-Answers to Questions from the Missing Data Webinar
+Answers to Questions from the Approaches to Missing Data Webinar

 - Do Top Journals Require Reporting on Missing Data Techniques?

 - What is the Difference between MAR and MCAR?

 - Is Multiple Imputation Possible in the Context of Survival Analysis?

 These questions were originally asked in a live webinar.
 We didn’t get through all the questions, so I’m answering many of them in this series.

 Articles at The Analysis Factor

 Approaches to Dealing with Missing Data